teuton-software/teuton/docs/learn/example-02-configfile.md

 ```

 ---

-## Using other config files
+## Using other config file names

 **Default names:**:
-By default, when you run `teuton play foo`, this will search for:
+By default, when you run `teuton run foo`, this will search for:
 * `foo/start.rb` test file and
 * `foo/config.yaml` config file.

 **Using cname param:**
-But it's posible run `teuton play --cname=rock foo`, and this will search for:
+But it's posible run `teuton run --cname=rock foo`, and this will search for:
 * `foo/start.rb` test file and
 * `foo/rock.yaml` config file.

 `cname` param searchs YAML config file into the same project folder.

 **Using cpath param:**
-An also, it's posible run `teuton play --cpath=/home/david/startwars.yaml foo`, and this will search for:
+An also, it's posible run `teuton run --cpath=/home/david/startwars.yaml foo`, and this will search for:
 * `foo/start.rb` test file and
 * `/home/david/starwars.yaml` config file.

 `cpath` param use YAML config file, from the specified path.

 **Using diferent main rb name:**
-When you run `teuton play foo/mazingerz.rb`, this will search for:
+When you run `teuton run foo/mazingerz.rb`, this will search for:
 * `foo/mazingerz.rb` test file and
 * `foo/mazingerz.yaml` config file.